Module 14: Profiling

 A transformer model has 12 layers, each with a feed-forward network containing two Linear layers: Linear(768, 3072) and Linear(3072, 768).
 How much memory do the feed-forward network parameters consume across all layers?

-This is just the feed-forward networks.
-Attention adds more parameters.
+That’s just the feed-forward networks.
+Attention adds more parameters on top.

 Q2: FLOP Counting and Computational Cost